rcalandrelli/HiCtool/README.md

    - A/B compartment analysis is now included.
    - Calculation and plotting of the Pearson correlation matrix from the O/E contact matrix (only Yaffe-Tanay method).
-   - Possibility of calculating and plotting eigenvector for A/B compartment annotation.
+   - Calculation and plotting of the eigenvector for A/B compartment annotation.
    - Small bug fixes.

 ### July 25, 2019